Ryan Lackey

 Experience and Education

-Blue Iraq (Winter 2004 - Winter 2007)
+Blue Iraq, Balad, Iraq (Winter 2004 - Present)

-SSI Iraq (Summer 2004 - Winter 2004)
+SSI Iraq, Baghdad, Iraq (Summer 2004 - Winter 2004)

 Responsible for developing new products, business relationships, and managing major multi-site clients from initial contact throughout entire relationship, in the challenging and rapidly changing reconstruction Iraq market.
 Rebranded company, and developed a comprehensive marketing and technical plan to go after the US DoD/western contractor market.
-Built substantial relationships with DoD and Contractor customers.
+Built substantial relationships with DOD and Contractor customers.
 Transitioned to an outside contractor in order to implement this plan with external capitalization.

-metacolo (Winter 2002 - Summer 2004)
+metacolo (Winter 2002 - Present)

 HavenCo (Summer 1999 - Winter 2002)